Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

 1. Now you will create the Text Teaser Folder template.
 Click on the **New Template** button or right-click on the folder and select **Insert > New Template**
    <Alert status="info">
    <AlertIcon />
    There is another option called "Template Folder".
-This can also be used to collect together templates, but we use a standard template because `TODO: WHY DO WE USE IT.
-NOTE: If we do not, we should update this to use the Template Folder and remove the icon configuration step`
+This can also be used to collect together templates, but we use the regular template because Template Folders do not support Standard Values which we will need in a later step to configure Insert Options.
    </Alert>

 1. Write **"Text Teaser Folder"** in the **Name** field to name the template.